ChrisWhealy/svg-dom-graph/README.md

 `scene::node::unit_tests` covers `RenderGuard`, which rolls back a partway-built node's own DOM on failure.
 A `?` failing mid-render (for example, while measuring a data node's own grid of cells) therefore never leaves stray elements behind.

+The same module also covers `OperatorConstructionGuard`, which rolls back an operator node's own compound "create the node, then wire its auto-connected input edge(s)" operation on failure — removing the node, and any edge already wired, from both the DOM and the graph model, so a failed `add_unary_operator_node_with`/`add_binary_operator_node_with` call never leaves a partially wired operator behind.

 Then runs the browser integration tests in `tests/drag/`, split by category:

 * `drag_basics.rs`